genkuroki/public/0053/NotebookLM/README.md

 ---

-### 05
+### 05 Scientists rise up against statistical significance - Valentin Amrhein, Sander Greenland, Blake McShane and more than 800 signatories call for an end to hyped claims and the dismissal of possibly crucial effects

-* Scientists rise up against statistical significance - Valentin Amrhein, Sander Greenland, Blake McShane and more than 800 signatories call for an end to hyped claims and the dismissal of possibly crucial effects.
+* Scientists rise up against statistical significance - Valentin Amrhein, Sander Greenland, Blake McShane and more than 800 signatories call for an end to hyped claims and the dismissal of possibly crucial effects
 * V. Amrhein, S. Greenland, B. McShane
 * nature 2019
 * https://scholar.google.co.jp/scholar?cluster=10149294426414499676